yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/install-admin-console/airgapped.md

 ### Secure Replicated

-The next step is to add a password to protect the Replicated Admin Console (note that this Admin Console is for Replicated and is different from YugaWare, the Admin Console for YugabyteDB).
+The next step is to add a password to protect the Replicated Admin Console (note that this Admin Console is for Replicated and is different from Yugabyte Platform, the Admin Console for YugabyteDB).

 ![Replicated Password](/images/replicated/replicated-password.png)

 ### Pre-flight checks

-Replicated will perform a set of pre-flight checks to ensure that the host is setup correctly for the YugaWare application.
+Replicated will perform a set of pre-flight checks to ensure that the host is setup correctly for the Yugabyte Platform application.

 ![Replicated Checks](/images/replicated/replicated-checks.png)

-Clicking **Continue** above will bring you to the YugaWare configuration.
+Clicking **Continue** above will bring you to the Yugabyte Platform configuration.

 In case the pre-flight check fails, review the [Troubleshoot Yugabyte Platform](../../../troubleshoot/enterprise-edition/) to identify the resolution.